tpoisot/ms_connectance_complexity/ms_conn_compl.md

 edge will limit the number of ways to place the remaining edges, and so on.
 For example, there is only one way to have a fully connected network, and there are a limited number of ways to have a network with the lower possible connectance.
-For this reason, and given the importance that degree distribution took in the recent years, it is important that we clearly understand how constrained degree distribution actually is, in relation to connectance.
+For this reason, and given the rising importance of degree distribution, it is important that we clearly understand how constrained this distribution actually is in relation to connectance.
 In this contribution, using an argument from combinatorial statistics and simulations of pseudo-random networks under two different models, we present strong evidences that degree distribution, along with emerging network properties, are constrained (and can be predicted) by connectance.
 We discuss the consequences of our results for the comparison of different ecological networks, and for the generation of random networks in null-model analyses.

 # Statistical argument